 The handle on the mesh or silicone feeder also encourages your baby to self-feed.
 The easy to grasp handle is easier to handle compared to the motor coordination needed by a spoon.
 It is even easier than the hand to mouth coordination when it comes to finger feeding.

 Mesh and silicone feeders that come with a squeeze bottle attached also offers some tactile sensory exposure without all the mess.
 A win-win situation for both baby and parents.

 The squeeze feeders also make great “teethers” that help soothe sore gums and ease the discomfort of teething.
 Mums have been known to freeze breastmilk and formula in them.
 You can also offer frozen fruits for older babies who have already started on solids.

 It keeps them occupied!

 Need to buy some time before food is ready?
-Offer your little one a mesh/silicone feeder filled with some healthy fruits!
+Offer your little one a mesh/silicone feeder filled with healthy fruits!
 Every parent knows the hardest baby to feed is a hangry one.
-So if it is just one of those days where everything is just going out of schedule, grab a nearby banana, papaya or avocado and chuck it the feeder.
+So if it is just one of those days where everything is just going out of schedule, grab a nearby banana, papaya, or avocado and chuck it into the feeder.
 Not only will it buy you some time, but that small little blood sugar boost might help to keep the meltdown at bay.

 Frequently asked questions about mesh and silicone feeders.